-On ‘Day for Daniel’ in Australia we are reminded of the power of one… that all it takes is one person who is willing to ‘stick their neck out’, to ‘put a stake in the ground’ and say “Enough is Enough, this cannot go on any longer, I or we cannot abide this anymore.” to make a difference or turn the tide.
+On ‘Day for Daniel’ in Australia we are reminded of the power of one… that all it takes is one person who is willing to stick their neck out, to put a stake in the ground and say “Enough is Enough, this cannot go on any longer, I or we cannot abide this anymore.”, to make a difference or turn the tide.

-The world is crying out for us to stand up and be counted; to get out of our comfort zones and resignation and apathy and say “Yes… if it is to be it’s up to me.”
-And to know I don’t have to do it on my own.
-I can take the lead; I can be a stand, challenge the status quo, and be a spokesperson for a new possibility, wherever that is showing up in my life.
-Yes, I can take care of myself and my family first, because that IS my primary responsibility and without that all my efforts will be coming from a place of inauthenticity.
+The world is crying out for us to stand up and be counted; to get out of our comfort zones and resignation and apathy and say “Yes… if it is to be, it’s up to me.”
+To know, I don’t have to do it on my own.
+I can take the lead; I can be a stand, challenge the status quo, and be a spokesperson for a new possibility, wherever that’s showing up in my life.
+And I can begin by taking care of myself and my family, because that is my primary responsibility, and without that, all my efforts will be coming from a place of inauthenticity.

 Then… together we can stand up for injustice, inequality, immorality and inhumanity.
 If we, in the Western world, with the top 4% of the world’s wealth – as unevenly distributed as it may be – do not take a stand for the health and welfare of the world’s citizens, then who is going to?

 There is no point in blaming the system or pointing the finger.
-If we see something that doesn’t work then in some way it is our ‘job’ to do something about it… even if that’s simply (and most powerfully) to send love to that person or situation, or to include it’s transformation in our thoughts and prayers; to speak up a new possibility for it that dissolves the feelings of hopelessness and helplessness that so often keep us stuck or trapped in the old order of things.
-If each of us took on that challenge to empower ourselves and to speak and act from our highest truth, then together we could make a world of difference!
+If we see something that doesn’t work then in some way it is our job to do something about it… even if that’s simply (and most powerfully) to send love to that person or situation, or to include its transformation in our thoughts and prayers; to speak up a new possibility for it that dissolves the feelings of hopelessness and helplessness that so often keep us stuck or trapped in the old order of things.
+If each of us took on that challenge to empower ourselves and to speak and act from our highest truth, then together, we could make a world of difference!